 If your child is unexpectedly missing from school you will be contacted by the school.
 They’ll contact you even if your child is only missing for a day.

-You can be fined or prosecuted if you don’t give your child an education.
+In accordance with our penalty notice code of conduct you can be fined or prosecuted if you don’t give your child an education.
 You’ll normally get warnings and offers of help from the school and Trafford’s officers first.

 You can only allow your child to miss school if either: